dmitro02/papa-ab-player/README.md

 ## TODO

-- button tooltips
-- variables for volume slider CSS
+- server command line argument for lib path
 - sort books alphabetically
 - move completed books to the end
 - button to mark/unmark book as completed
 - filter boooks alphabetically or by author
+- button tooltips

 ***